amoffat/supertag/docs/_sources/usage.rst.txt

 We'll go through each of the operations, as well as each of the 3 ways of accomplishing them, if applicable.

-The first thing you'll want to do is mount the filesystem, so start :ref:`here <mounting>`.

 .. toctree::

     usage/quickstart